adjudah/21CA/README.md

 # 21CA Prototype

-> A mobile web app based upon React, Flux, Browser-request and Rectify for the REST services.
+> A mobile web app based upon React, Flux, Browser-request, Restify for the REST services and auth0-lock for authentication.
+Cordova will used to render the mobile app.

 ## Based upon this tutorial: